Webinars in 2021

 Guest Speakers

-- Deep dive into NSX-T Federation by Jerome Catrouillet.
-That session will conclude the NSX-T 3.x update process.
+- Deep dive into NSX-T Federation by Jerome Catrouillet is complete, and concludes the NSX-T 3.0 update process.

-- Rachel Traylor will be back with an intensive course on reliability theory
+- Rachel Traylor started an intensive course on reliability theory

 Webinar Updates

-There are a few things I simply have to update to feel good:
+There are a few things I simply have to update to feel good (last status update on June 26, 2021):

-- Ansible webinar will get updated material on task includes, roles, and collections.
-I won’t waste any more time describing their N+1-st attempt to get networking modules right.
+- Ansible webinar already got updated material on task includes, roles, collections (published).
+I will also redo the section on Ansible debugger, and add a short intro to Jinja2 includes.
+I won’t however waste any more time describing their N+1-st attempt to get networking modules right.

 - The network automation curriculum is pretty well rounded, what’s missing is a deep dive into network automation concepts (infrastructure-as-code, data models, data stores, single source of truth, intent-based networking…).
-I will try to get the material done before the summer break, and might have to run a few sessions in autumn
+We started with data models and covered data stores in May 2021.
+More to come in autumn.

-- Gateway Load Balancer has to be added to AWS webinar.
+- Gateway Load Balancer and Network Firewall were added to AWS webinar.
+Still missing: Transit Gateway Connect Peers.

-- Miha Markočič has developed tons of AWS new automation examples – they will be published in late January and February.
+- Miha Markočič has developed tons of AWS new automation examples (already published).

 - I have to add more recommended design information to Designing Active-Active and Disaster Recovery Data Centers webinar